-The five-acre Food Bank Farm consists of a propagation house, three high tunnels, a demonstration garden, bee hives, and field growing space.
+The five-acre Food Bank Farm consists of a propagation house, three high tunnels (large greenhouse structures), a demonstration garden, bee hives, fruit trees, and field growing space for annual crops.
+The farm is made possible thanks to ongoing financial support from Corteva Agriscience.

-The farm produce is sold on-site in the FBD Farm Stand throughout the year.
-It is also distributed through the farm’s Community Supported Agriculture (CSA) membership program and through the on-site Healthy Pantry Center,
+The farm produce is sold on-site in the FBD Discover Café throughout the year.
+It is also distributed through the farm’s Community Supported Agriculture (CSA) membership program and through the on-site Healthy Pantry Center.
+Additionally, the produce is incorporated into the Culinary School training program, providing chefs and students the opportunity to cook with fresh and unique fruits, vegetables and herbs.

 For more information: